julianabpeixoto/data-science-portfolio/README.md

-# Neurons Frying: Data Science Student Projects
+# Data Science Projects 2024

-Welcome to **Neurons Frying**, a compilation of projects I have developed as a data science student.
+Welcome to my portfolio, a compilation of projects I have developed as a data science student and professional.
 This repository exhibits my journey in data science, featuring various projects that showcase my data analysis, machine learning, and data visualization skills.

 ## Table of Contents